PlebOne/pleb-r1/README.md

 ## 🏛️ Governance

-Pleb.One is governed by its community through a democratic process:
+Pleb-R1 is governed by its community through a democratic process:

 - **Proposals**: Any community member can propose changes
 - **Discussion**: Open discussion period for feedback
 - **Voting**: Community members vote on proposals
 - **Implementation**: Approved proposals are implemented

-Join our governance discussions in [Discord](https://discord.gg/pleb-one) or [GitHub Discussions](https://github.com/pleb-one/pleb-one/discussions).
+Join our governance discussions in [Discord](https://discord.gg/pleb-r1) or [GitHub Discussions](https://github.com/PlebOne/pleb-r1/discussions).

 ## 💰 Pricing & Value